evgenyneu/evgenii.com/blog/_posts/2019-05-25-stages-of-the-early-universe.md

 ## Universe at one second after the Big Bang

 At one second after the Big band the Universe was a hot soup of freely moving particles - protons, neutrons and electrons.
 In these high energy conditions the protons and neutrons were transforming into each other.
-THe two particles have slightly different masses, and this mass difference determined the neutron-to-proton ratio: for each neutron there were five protons.
+The two particles have slightly different masses, and this mass difference determined the neutron-to-proton ratio: for each neutron there were five protons.

 ## Universe at 340 seconds